IBM/SalesEnablement-PowerVS-L3/docs/Part 1/01 Introduction.md

     The private key file will be used later when accessing virtual machines on PowerVS.

 6. Just above the blue icon is a field labelled as **User ID** — record this value, as it will be needed later.
-It should look like the email address used to request the environment but with a period instead of an ampersand and it may be shortened to meet user ID length restrictions.
+It should look like the email address used to request the environment but with a period instead of an **@** and it may be shortened to meet user ID length restrictions.

 7. Review the emails received.
 One will be from **IBM Cloud** with the title **Account: You are invited to join an account in IBM Cloud**.
 Within the content of the email is a link to **Join Now**.
 Click the link and then **Accept** the invitation on the IBM Cloud portal.